agentstudio-ai/AgentStudio.AI.Core/README.md

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ### Development Setup

 1. Clone the repository
 2. Review the framework files in `src/`
-3. Test changes using the build script: `./scripts/build.ps1`
+3. Test changes using the build script: `./scripts/build.ps1` or `./scripts/build.sh`
 4. Submit a pull request

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes, new features, and bug fixes in each version.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Related Projects